 Meet the magazine staff

-Beth, ’95, is the senior art director for Ball State Magazine, working with writers, editors and photographers to unify the visual presentation of the Ball State story.
+Beth, ’95, is a creative strategist and graphic designer for Ball State Magazine, working with writers, editors and photographers to unify the visual presentation of the Ball State story.
 Beth creates page layouts for the print magazine and helps to manage content on its website.

 Mark is an award-winning web developer whose skills have been key to the creation and upkeep of the Ball State Magazine website.
 The site is one reflection of his ability to wed programming and the imagination.
 Outside of work, Mark loves to experience art in museums and galleries.